One of the delights of dining at the Qantas First Lounge is that there’s almost always something new to try.

-Following the debut of the current winter menu Australian Business Traveller sat down with Jessica Sly, who heads up menu planning for Rockpool Consulting and oversees dining at all Qantas lounges, to learn how the lounge's unique seasonal menus are developed and delivered to your table.
+Following the debut of the current winter menu Australian Business Traveller editor David Flynn down with Jessica Sly, who heads up menu planning for Rockpool Consulting and oversees dining at all Qantas lounges, to learn how the lounge's unique seasonal menus are developed and delivered to your table.

 JS: It’s sort of on-going.
 I spend my every single day on the phone to suppliers, and finding and testing new products.
 But a couple of months out I’ll sit down and flesh out a menu.

 I’ll get details from the Qantas First Lounge team as to the consumption of different dishes, so we what’s popular and what’s not.

 I’ll obviously look at lots of new ideas.
 Neil gets involved too – he might want to try a Spanish influence, or he might’ve been on a trip to Italy and want to try some new dish.

 We’ll also look at the components of the existing dishes, to see if the ingredients will be available throughout the season.

 From there it’s just a matter of liaising with the guys.
 I spend quite a bit of time here in the lounge doing menu workshops.

 I also write detailed tasting notes with a brief description for every single dish.
 We pinpoint ingredients that may be unusual or that may have a really great story which the restaurant team can share with the guests.

 They’re a big part of our training the team when we introduce each new menu.